-The traditional formulation shown in equations (1) and (6) are ambiguous in an important way.
+Ambiguities in the traditional formulation.
+Equations (6) and (3) are ambiguous in an important way.
 They do not mention the shape or boundaries of the regions in question.
-In fact, if P varies from region to region, but is constant within each region, charge is absent within each region: when P is constant, div $\mathbf{P} = 0$.
-Charge accumulates only at the boundaries of the regions in which P is constant.
+In fact, if P varies from region to region, but is constant within each region, charge accumulates at the boundaries, and is absent within the region: when P is constant, div $\mathbf{P} = 0$.